atc866/cse108cbutterfly/README.md

 use the executetable for the test and add the correctly formatted file as an arguement in command line

-FOR CRYPTOGRAPHIC OPERATIONS/CRYPTOPP->NEED TO HAVE CRYPTOPP INSTALLED AND WILL NEED TO CHANGE MAKEFILE TO SUPPORT THIS
+FOR CRYPTOGRAPHIC OPERATIONS/CRYPTOPP->NEED TO HAVE CRYPTOPP INSTALLED AND WILL NEED TO CHANGE MAKEFILE TO SUPPORT THIS JSON LIBRARY SHOULD ALREADY BE IN GITHUB ->CRYPTOPP_INCLUDES = -I/opt/homebrew/include